GrantErickson/TilePuzzle/README.md

 BTW: I just wanted to get this done, so there are probably lots of little issues here that need to get cleaned up.
 Please don't take this as pristine code.

+BTW2: There is a solution image in the repo in case you want to know what it should look like.